Please refer to our page Registration Page.

 Start a new discussion on our Ride Sharing page.

 We have a private bus service available from both New York City and Albany to Camp Walden and back to New York City + Albany after the event.
-Details and registration options will be posted closer to the event.
+Bus registration will open in June 2017.